The degree-restricted random process is far from uniform

 Since~$\bP\bigpar{\Gpodn\in\cN_z}$ is proportional to~$Z(\cN_z)$, see~\refS{sec:probabilities}, this immediately implies \refT{main}.

 Our strategy for proving the key inequality~\eqref{eq:main:goal} focuses on clusters.
-Recall that each configuration-graph~$G$ lies in $L_G$~lower-clusters and $U_G$~upper clusters.
+Recall that each configuration-graph~$G$ lies in $L_G$~lower clusters and $U_G$~upper clusters.
 Lemma~\ref{coefficients} tells us that the values of $L_G, U_G$ are very close over all configuration-graphs~$G \in \cN_{\gamma\mu}$; close enough that~\eqref{eq:main:goal} will follow from proving